uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 - Can create researcher accounts.
 - Can delete researcher accounts.
 - Can delete parent accounts.
-- Can view, patch, and replace their own personal information.
+- FUTURE WORK: Can view, partially-modify ("patch"), and replace their own personal information.
-- Can view, patch, and replace a researcher's personal information.
+- FUTURE WORK: Can view, partially-modify ("patch)", and replace a researcher's personal information.
-- Can view, patch, and replace a parent's personal information.
+- FUTURE WORK: Can view, partially-modify ("patch"), and replace a parent's personal information.
 - Can create studies.
-- Can delete studies.
+- FUTURE WORK: Can delete studies.
+- Can view details of a study.
-- Can modify metadata of studies.
+- Can modify details of studies.
-- Can list and search across all studies.
+- Can view the list of all studies.
 - Can view the list of researchers.
 - Can view the list of parents.
 - Can view the list of children.